Nexmo/station/_documentation/stitch/overview.md

 ## In-App Messaging

-Build a feature rich chat experience that includes typing indicators and sent, delivered and read receipts.
+Build a feature-rich chat experience that includes typing indicators and sent, delivered and read receipts.

 Some features include: